Limenius/symfony-react-sandbox/README.md

     <script src="{{ asset('assets/build/client-bundle.js', 'webpack') }}"></script>

-And in dev mode Symfony will load these assets from `http://localhost:8080`.
+And if the parameter is enabled, Symfony will load these assets from `http://localhost:8080`.

 Redux example
 =============